mikependon/RepoDB.NET/pages/docs.md

 #### Mappers

-Below are the list of mappers that you can leverage.
+Below are the list of mappers available.

 - [DbHelperMapper](/mapper/dbhelpermapper)
 - [DbSettingMapper](/mapper/dbsettingmapper)